Lydie-Fabiola/DISTRIBUTED-SYSTEMS-AND-CLOUD-COMPUTING-CA-PANTRYPULSE-/Project Name Community Pantry Map(PANTRYPULSE) 290f12cefcf6801caf64e7e8c0aee50e.md

 | 6 | Users can log donations: "I donated 10 cans to Downtown Pantry" | 1 week |
 | 7 | Pantries can see: "We received 200 items this week" | 2 weeks |

 ## j.
-Summary: Why This Project is Perfect
+Summary: Why This Project is good

 | Aspect | Why It's Great |
 | --- | --- |